-- 40. (1) The Diocesan Manager shall keep a Register of Ecclesiastical Offences in which there shall be entered in respect of every charge which within the meaning of clause 13 the Board or the Bishop decides pursuant to clause 11 to allow as a charge proper to be heard:- - (a) the name of the accused - (b) the date on which the charge was made - (c) the names of the accusers - (d) the nature but not the particulars of each offence charged and the date on which it was alleged to have been committed - (e) whether the accused was tried by a diocesan tribunal or dealt with under clause 16

-- (f) if the accused was tried by a diocesan tribunal the date of the trial and the names of the members of the tribunal - (g) the judgement of the Bishop or (as the case may be) the decision of the tribunal as to each offence charged - (h) the recommendation (if any) of the tribunal - the sentence (if any) and any mitigation or suspension of sentence and the date of pronouncement thereof.
+- 40. (1) The Registrar shall keep a Register of Ecclesiastical Offences in which there shall be entered in respect of every charge which within the meaning of clause 13 the Board or the Bishop decides pursuant to clause 11 to allow as a charge proper to be heard- - (a) the name of the accused - (b) the date on which the charge was made - (c) the names of the accusers - (d) the nature but not the particulars of each offence charged and the date on which it was alleged to have been committed - (e) whether the accused was tried by a diocesan tribunal or dealt with under clause 16 - (f) if the accused was tried by a diocesan tribunal the date of the trial and the names of the members of the tribunal - (g) the judgment of the Bishop or (as the case may be) the decision of the tribunal as to each offence charged

-(2) No person other than the Bishop and the Diocesan Manager shall have access to the Register of Ecclesiastical Offences except with the permission of the Bishop previously given in writing.

-41. (1) Whenever a charge has been returned to the Diocesan Manager pursuant to clause 12 the Diocesan Manager shall as soon as is practicable seal up in a suitable container endorsed with the name of the accused the charge and every document attached thereto.

-(2) Whenever a trial has been held under this Ordinance the President shall cause to be delivered to the Diocesan Manager and the Diocesan Manager shall as soon as is practicable seal up in a suitable container endorsed with the name of the accused the charge and every document attached thereto the reply (if any) of the accused the Articles of Accusation the transcript of evidence the record of proceedings every exhibit not directed by the tribunal to be handed back to the party who tendered it and all records of the tribunal.

-- (3) The Diocesan Manager shall subject as hereinafter provided preserve intact in the Diocesan Registry every container sealed up pursuant to this clause. - (4) No person other than the Bishop shall have access to the contents of any container sealed up pursuant to this clause except with the permission of the Bishop previously given in writing.

-(5) The Diocesan Manager shall as soon as is practicable after the death of the accused destroy every container and the contents of any container sealed up pursuant to this clause and endorsed with the name of the accused.

-42. If access to the Register of Ecclesiastical Offences or to the contents of any container referred to in clause 41 is bona fide required for the purposes of a trial under this Ordinance or an appeal or other legal proceedings the Bishop shall give the necessary permission and every person permitted access may at his or her own expense take or be provided by the Diocesan Manager with copies of (as the case may be) any relevant entry in the Register or any of the contents of the container but in every other case the Bishop may in his absolute discretion give or refuse the necessary permission.
+- (h) the recommendation (if any) of the tribunal - (i) the sentence (if any) and any mitigation or suspension of sentence and the date of pronouncement thereof - (2) No person other than the Bishop and the Registrar shall have access to the Register of Ecclesiastical Offences except with the permission of the Bishop previously given in writing - 41.
+(1) Whenever a charge has been returned to the Registrar pursuant to clause 12 the Registrar shall as soon as is practicable seal up in a suitable container indorsed with the name of the accused the charge and every document attached thereto - (2) Whenever a trial has been held under this Ordinance the President shall cause to be delivered to the Registrar and the Registrar shall as soon as is practicable seal up in a suitable container indorsed with the name of the accused the charge and every document attached thereto the reply (if any) of the accused the Articles of Accusation the transcript of evidence the record of proceedings every exhibit not directed by the tribunal to he handed back to the party who tendered it and all records of the tribunal - (3) The Registrar shall subject as hereinafter provided preserve intact in the Diocesan Registry every container sealed up pursuant to this clause - (4) No person other than the Bishop shall have access to the contents of any container sealed up pursuant to this clause except with the permission of the Bishop previously given in writing - (5) The Registrar shall as soon as is practicable after the death of the accused destroy every container and the contents of any container sealed up pursuant to this clause and indorsed with the name of the accused - 42.
+If access to the Register of Ecclesiastical Offences or to the contents of any container referred to in clause 41 is bona fide required for the purposes of a trial under this Ordinance or an appeal or other legal proceedings the Bishop shall give the necessary permission and every person permitted access may at his own expense take or be provided by the Registrar with copies of (as the case may be) any relevant entry in the Register or any of the contents of the container but in every other case the Bishop may in his absolute discretion give or refuse the necessary permission